aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

     none
 ```

-When the CLI successfully configures your backend, the backend configuration files are saved to '/amplify' folder.
+When the CLI successfully configures your backend, the backend configuration files are saved to 'amplify' folder.
 You don't need to manually edit the content of this folder as it is maintained by the CLI.

 ## Adding Analytics